 In this study, we used two types of data: reanalyses and seasonal forecast model outputs.
-We used outputs from the $5^{th}$ Generation European Center for Medium-range Weather Forecasts (ECMWF) Reanalysis (ERA5), (Hersbach et al., 2020).
-120 The ERA5 atmospheric variable studied here is daily T850 with a spatial resolution of 0.25°x 0.25°downloaded on the climate data store website: https://cds.climate.copernicus.eu/.
+We used outputs from the fifth-generation European Center for Medium-Range Weather Forecasts (ECMWF) Reanalysis (ERA5) (Hersbach et al., 2020).
+The ERA5 atmospheric variable studied here is daily T850 with a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$ downloaded on the climate data store website: https://cds.climate. copernicus.eu/ (last access: 14 January 2020).
 The Modern-Era Retrospective analysis for Research and Applications (MERRA) dataset was also used.
-The MERRA data has a spatial resolution of 0.5° x 0.625° with 42 vertical levels downloaded on Climsery database.
+The MERRA data have a spatial resolution of $0.5^{\circ} \times 0.625^{\circ}$ with 42 vertical levels downloaded on the ClimServ database.
 As for ERA5 reanalysis, we used the MERRA T850 to carry out our analyses.

 To be coherent with the model outputs, we consider only the daily temperature data at 00:00 and 12:00 UTC.
-We also transformed the spatial resolution of ERA5/MERRA (from $0.25^{\circ} \times 0.25^{\circ} / 0.5^{\circ} \times 0.625^{\circ}$ , to $1^{\circ} \times 1^{\circ}$ ) to match the one of the seasonal forecast models.
-The two forecast models analysed here are the seasonal forecast SEAS5 from ECMWF, and the seasonal forecast system MF7 from Meteo-France.
-The seasonal forecast model SEAS5 replaces the previous seasonal system S4 (Johnson et al., 2019), it includes upgraded versions of the atmosphere and ocean models at higher resolutions.
-The SEAS5 model has a horizontal resolution of 36 km over the globe, and contains 91 levels for the vertical resolution.
-The MF7 seasonal forecast system is based on ARPEGE-IFS global forecast model (Déqué et al., 1994) which was jointly developed by Meteo-France and ECMWF.
+We also transformed the spatial resolution of ERA5/MERRA (from $0.25^{\circ} \times 0.25^{\circ}/0.5^{\circ} \times 0.625^{\circ}$ to $1^{\circ} \times 1^{\circ}$) to match the one of the seasonal forecast models.
+The two forecast models analyzed here are the seasonal forecast SEAS5 from ECMWF and the seasonal forecast system MF7 from Météo-France.
+The seasonal forecast model SEAS5 replaces the previous seasonal system S4 (Johnson et al., 2019); it includes upgraded versions of the atmosphere and ocean models at higher resolutions.
+The SEAS5 model has a horizontal resolution of 36 km over the globe and contains 91 levels for the vertical resolution.
+The MF7 seasonal forecast system is based on the ARPEGE/IFS global forecast model (Déqué et al., 1994) which was jointly developed by Météo-France and ECMWF.
 MF7 uses the climate version of CNRM-CM6 (Voldoire et al., 2019) such that MF7 and SEAS5 only share a common radiation parameterization but the rest of the physical package is different.
-The horizontal resolution of the MF7 model is around 7.5 km over France and 37 km over the antipodes; it contains 105 vertical levels.
+The horizontal resolution of the MF7 model is around 7.5 km over France and 37 km over the Antipodes; it contains 105 vertical levels.
 Both SEAS5 and MF7 model outputs used in this paper are based on the ensemble retrospective forecast (hindcast) which contains 25 members, meaning that for a given time, we have 25 re-forecasts from each model.
 The re-forecasts are released on the first day of every month for a period of 6 months for SEAS5.
-With MF7, one member of the model is initialized on the $1^{st}$ of the month, and the other members are launched on the 2 last Thursdays of the month.
-The atmospheric variable investigated in models is also daily temperature at 00:00 and 12:00 UTC with a spatial resolution of $1^{\circ}$ x $1^{\circ}$ .
-Our dataset covers the period going from the $1^{st}$ of January 1993 to the $31^{st}$ of December 2016.
+With MF7, one member of the model is initialized on the first of the month and the other members are launched on the last two Thursdays of the month.
+The atmospheric variable investigated in models is also daily temperature at 00:00 and 12:00 UTC with a spatial resolution of $1^{\circ} \times 1^{\circ}$.
+Our dataset covers the period going from 1 January 1993 to 31 December 2016.

-140 2.4 Strategy for the analysis of forecast
+2.4 Strategy for the analysis of forecast